imagekit-developer/imagekit-react/README.md

 `quality` decided the quaility of placeholder image.
 It can be any numeric value, a low number means low quality, and high number means high quality.

 ##### How does the lqip work?
-The component tries to keep the it simple, it loads a lower quality image using the quality parameter to load a lower quality image, which is then replaced with the actual quality image later.
+The component tries to keep it simple.
+It loads a lower quality image using the quality parameter to load a lower quality image, which is then replaced with the actual quality image later.

 #### File Upload
 The SDK provides a simple Component to upload files to the ImageKit Media Library.
 It accepts `fileName` parameter as a prop.
 The file parameter is provided as an input from the user.

-Also make sure that you have specified `authenticationEndpoint` during SDK initialization.
+Also, make sure that you have specified `authenticationEndpoint` during SDK initialization.
 The SDK makes an HTTP GET request to this endpoint and expects a JSON response with three fields i.e. `signature`, `token` and `expire`.

 [Learn how to implement authenticationEndpoint](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload#how-to-implement-authenticationendpoint-endpoint) on your server.